TheRomanXpl0it/TheRomanXpl0it.github.io/content/posts/uiuctf25-elf_capsule/index.md

 	inst = f'{real_func}'
 ```

-then we step to the "load" calls that are kinda the same as above
+then we step to the "load" calls that are similar to the above

 ```py
 ld_regex = re.compile(r"l(d|bu)\s*a.,\s0\(a(.)\)")